MicrosoftDocs/entra-docs/docs/architecture/permissions-manage-ops-guide-two.md

 * For expected super identities, such as infrastructure admins, use the **ck_exclude_from_pci** and **ck_exclude_from_reports** tags.
   * **ck_exclude_from_pci** tag removes the identity from the authorization system’s PCI score calculation
   * **ck_exclude_from_reports** tag removes the identity from the Permissions Analytics Report, so it isn't called out as a super identity
-* Right-size other super identities permissions and use a JIT access model
+* Right-size other super identities' permissions and use a JIT access model
   * Use Permissions Management remediation tools to right-size
   * Configure Permission On-Demand to achieve the JIT access model